tildesarecool/newtius/README.md

 As soon as I accomplish that I'll put a page together on itch.io because *why not?*

+The "stable" version of the game I'm going to [leave over on the itch.io page for the game](https://tildesarecool.itch.io/newtius).
+At least eventually.

 ## Updates!

 **25th January 2022**